Skip to main content

 5.2SMT encodingverum_smt::expr_to_smtlib + @logic axiom injection

-5.3Capability routertheory classification → the SMT backend / portfolio
+5.3Capability routertheory classification → adapter / portfolio

 5.4Executorsynchronous / portfolio / cross-validate, per-obligation timeout